-You will find many forms of public transport available in The Hague, Rotterdam, Amsterdam and surrounding region of the Netherlands.
-Some are common, others more unique.
+You will find Dutch public transport comes in many forms in The Hague, Rotterdam, Amsterdam, Utrecht and the rest of the country.
+Some types are common, others more unique.

-Here are ten types of public transport available in Holland…
+Here are ten ways a person can travel by public transport in Holland…

 TRAIN: NS (Nederlandse Spoorwegen) is the Dutch national rail service operator, which is majority owned by the government.
 3 types of trains run: Intercity (express), Sprinter (local) and High Speed.
 More info